 Relative Humidity and Temperatures

-Books, documents and other archived media are hydroscopic, meaning they absorb and release moisture.
+Books, documents, and other archived media are hygroscopic, meaning they absorb and release moisture.
 The materials expand and contract depending on the temperature and relative humidity.
-The more environmental changes the documents experience, the more vulnerable they are to accelerated deterioration.
+The more environmental changes the experience of the document, the more vulnerable they are to accelerated deterioration.

 Relative humidity refers to the amount of moisture in the air.
 Scientifically, it’s the actual vapor pressure or density compared to the saturation vapor pressure or density.
 Actual vapor pressure refers to the amount of water vapor in a unit, or volume, of air.
 Saturated vapor pressure refers to the amount of moisture the air holds at a certain temperature; the number of molecules escaping a liquid is the same as the number returning.

 In general, warmer air contains more water vapor.
 This is why it generally feels more humid during the summer than in the winter.
 When a building lacks temperature control, it also lacks humidity control.
 This combination can cause materials in documents to break down because of mold growth or chemical reactions that occur within the media.
 Similarly, overly dry environments can cause certain types of documents to desiccate and become brittle.